Keyruu/oblivion/content/Homelab/Docker Compose on NixOS.md

 title: There is an easy setup for Docker Compose on NixOS
 date: 2024-07-23
 ---
 I like NixOS.
 It's the best Linux experience I ever had because the declarative approach for defining your system is the most maintainable.
-Read more about what I love about NixOS [[NixOS|here]].
+Read more about what I love about NixOS [[NixOS for Servers|here]].

 > Why don't you use Nix without Docker?